-Sneaky retail trick No. #12: Sneaky shelf placement makes it hard to find the best deal.
+Shelf placement makes it hard to find the best deal.

 Stores rely on the fact that most people are either too lazy or too much in a rush to get on our tiptoes or squat down to the floor to compare prices.

 Those are located a touch lower, so small hands can grab them and entice parents to spend more as a "happy kid tax."

-Keep your guard up when you're on line since it's where stores stock all the gum, candy, mints, and celeb-soaked gossip rags–and you're bored while waiting, so you pick up that $3.99 magazine— another $4 you hadn't planned to spend.
+Keep your guard up when you're in line since it's where stores stock all the gum, candy, mints, and celeb-soaked gossip rags–and you're bored while waiting, so you pick up that $3.99 magazine— another $4 you hadn't planned to spend.

 Thrifty beats tricky

 And the worst part?
 Not knowing where your cash went at the end of a shopping excursion, the same way you're sometimes wondering where all those potato chips went as you clutch the empty bag.

 That means knowing exactly what you're planning to buy by preparing for a shopping trip with a list and a budget so retail tricks, like a "sale" that isn't, an appealing scent or a helpful salesperson, won't derail you.

 When you plan ahead and shop mindfully, you'll walk out proud of your purchases—and proud that you were able to resist the sneaky sales tactics that leave other shoppers wondering where all their money went.

-REMEMBER, "SHOPSMART"Don't want to spend too much money when shopping?
+Don't want to spend too much money when shopping?
 Then, "SHOPSMART."
 This helpful acronym will help you beat any store tricks.